HERITAGE AND MEMORABILIA

 The Memorabilia Committee has to decide what items should be kept and how they should be displayed.
 The guiding principle is that they should have a direct connection to the club rather than being general golfing memorabilia.

-Current members of the committee are Philippa Stedman(Chair), Pat Cunningham, Patrick Eagar, Sue Lloyd, David Mayes, Chris Yelloly, Luke Edgcumbe (General Manager) and Steve Riedlinger (Club Archivist).
+Current members of the Committee are Philippa Stedman(Chair), Pat Cunningham, Patrick Eagar, Sue Lloyd, David Mayes, Chris Yelloly, Club Secretary and Steve Riedlinger (Club Archivist).

-Please click HERE to find more information on the Heritage of Royal Mid-Surrey Golf Club.
+Please click HERE to find more information on the Heritage of Royal Mid-Surrey Golf Club as extracted from the 125th anniversary book Baptism of Fire.

 RECENT DISCOVERIES AND ARTICLES OF INTEREST